maxh/maxheinritz.com/_posts/2026-02-21-the-importance-of-being-unearnest.md

 There is, of course, a cleaner version of all this.
 Peter Thiel's famous interview question points the way: what important truth do very few people agree with you on?
 The founder whose conviction is grounded not in self-deception or performance or indifference, but in genuine private insight: they've seen something true that others haven't seen yet.
 They have the true believer's conviction and the conscious performer's clarity, because they're not deluding themselves.
 They've found what Thiel calls a secret.
 Their pitch is honest because it's backed by real evidence, and their confidence is earned rather than manufactured.

 This is the platonic ideal, and almost every founder believes they're this type.
-But even this founder is still expressing conviction about an unknowable future, still asking people to commit resources to something that doesn't exist yet.
+But even this founder is still expressing conviction about an unknowable future, still asking people to take it on faith.
 From the outside, they look exactly like the other three.
 The distinction between genuine insight and well-placed conviction is real, but it's only verifiable after the outcome, which means the system still can't act on it.
 Even the cleanest category collapses back into timing.

 ## The ratchet